 These benefits also translate to music and film.
 The indie film industry in particular is exploring ways to leverage NFT technology to not only help fund film production, but also as a way to sell shares of these films as public offerings.
 On the flip side, some bigger, more mainstream NFT collections are going Hollywood: either being turned into feature films or exploring potential film deals and tv series.

-Like in the case of Nas and his record label, tokenization creates an opportunity for collectibles and shared ownership.
+Like in the case of Nas and his record label, RWA tokenization creates an opportunity for collectibles and shared ownership.
 It can also lead to improved community engagement between companies, artists and their fans through immersive experiences and new business models.

 Improved Royalty and Provenance Processes